Innocent204/User-and-Task-Management/README.md

 # User and Task Management System

 A secure, production-ready RESTful web application built with Java Spring Boot.
-This system allows registered users to manage their personal tasks, with support for user registration, JWT-based login, and role-based access control (USER and ADMIN roles).
+This system allows registered users to manage their personal tasks, with support for user registration, JWT-based login and role-based access control (USER and ADMIN roles).

 ## Features